HolaSombreros/ANDProject/README.md

 - [ ] 26.
 As a user, I want to mark a recipe as done, so that its ingredients will be automatically removed from my virtual fridge
 - [ ] 9.
 As a user, I want to view the location of nearby grocery stores, so that I can get an overview of the closest local shops
 - [ ] 27.
 As a user, I want to receive a notification when users I follow publish a new public recipes, so that I can easily track new recipes
+- [ ] 31.
+As a user, I want to search for a an ingredient in my virtual fridge, so that I can easily find it